sukrithamukundan/Flutter-Bootcamp/Day 2/day2.md

 You can find the `english_words` package, as well as many other open-source packages, at [pub.dev.](https://pub.dev/)

-- **Step4:-** The pubspec file manages the assets for a Flutter app.
+- **Step 4:-** The pubspec file manages the assets for a Flutter app.
 In pubspec.yaml, append english_words: ^4.0.0-0 (english_words 4.0.0-0 or higher) to the dependencies list:
 ```
 dependencies:
   flutter: